NaN-xyz/Glyph-Filters/README.md

 The scripts and codebase work within [GlyphsApp](https://glyphsapp.com/) version 2.6.6 and below.
 An update to support the recently launched Glyphs3 is coming soon.

-Many scripts make use of Perlin noise and therefore require the `noise` library.
+Many scripts make use of Simplex noise and therefore require the `noise` library.
 This should be as simple as `pip install noise` in your terminal.

 Move everything in this project's `NaNGlyphFilters` folder to a new folder within Application Support ▹ Glyphs ▹ Scripts

-Bob's your mother's brother.
+Hopefully, Bob's your mother's brother.
+Please file any bug reports via GitHub.

 ## About Author